Clicky

 Amazing Facts About The Wrath Of God

-1. His Wrath Is Just
+1. God’s Wrath Is Just

 It is stated that God’s justice and anger are one and the same.
-In the New Testament, God’s rightful judgment is revealed, “but because of your hard and impenitent heart, you are storing up anger for yourselves on the day of vengeance,” Paul says (Romans 2:5).
+In the New Testament, God’s rightful judgment is revealed: “But because of your hard and impenitent heart, you are storing up anger for yourselves on the day of vengeance,” Paul says (Romans 2:5).
 Because of human depravity, the severity of God’s punishment may be measured.

-2. His Wrath Is To Be Feared
+2. God’s Wrath Is To Be Feared

-4. His Wrath Is Satisfied In Christ
+4. God’s Wrath Is Satisfied In Christ

-God the Father sent Jesus into the world to redeem sinners, and here we have the ultimate message of hope: (1 Timothy 1:15).
+God the Father sent Jesus into the world to redeem sinners, and here we have the ultimate message of hope (1 Timothy 1:15).
 As a result of Jesus’ sacrifice on the cross, God can deem sinners justified (Romans 3:26).
-What we couldn’t accomplish, and what we didn’t deserve, God did.
+What we couldn’t accomplish and what we didn’t deserve, God did.

 The Variations Of God’s Wrath